pubnative/docker-images/vpn/README.md

 ### Environment variables

-`DESTINATION_NETWORK` - traffic only to this network will be allowed while routing.
+`DESTINATION_NET` - traffic only to this network will be allowed while routing.
 Example: `10.0.0.0/16`

 `ALLOWED_SERVICES` - per-service filter tuning.
 Allows access to this services from vpn clients.